jephstahl/ForgetMeNot/README.md

 There is no scoring in this game, each flower you can picture peticular someone in your minds eye.
 Did you succeed?
 Maybe they do indeed love you.
 Fail?
 Sorry.... next flower!!

-SETUP
+### SETUP

-Assemble 7 blinks in a shape of a flower blossom, with 1 blink in the center of 6 blink petals.
+Assemble seven blinks in a shape of a flower blossom, with one blink in the center of six blink petals.
 The center blink will pulse green, indicating it is ready to bloom and start the first round.

-GAMEPLAY
+### GAMEPLAY

 Single click the center blink to start.
 First the new petals will be displayed.